A barcode is a visual, machine-readable representation of data – it is essentially electronic data entry using a scanner.

 Barcode data capture of activities, date, and time stamped by employee allows tracking of employee performance.
 This data leads to improved productivity measurement, reporting, and scheduling of warehouse department activities.

-Wireless warehouse scanners allow data capture where the inventory is -- on receiving docks, on pallet racks, in receiving, and in shipping.
+Wireless scanners connected to the WMS allow data capture where the inventory is -- on receiving docks, on pallet racks, in receiving, and in shipping.
 You can also use wireless scanners where the processes are being performed, including forklift mounted scanners.

 Reduced training time

-Using a barcode system in a process is easy to learn and can reduce employee training time.
+Using barcodes alongside your WMS makes the training process much easier to learn and can reduce the amount of training time.
 It takes only minutes to master the hand-held scanner for reading barcodes versus learning from a written procedure manual.

 Foundation for future efficiency and automation